Scholar-in-Residence @ African American Library at the Gregory School

 A complete application must include:

-A 1000 word description of the proposed research.
+A 1000-word description of the proposed research.
 This document must be double-spaced and use 12-point type.
-It should: (1) explain the nature and significance of the project, including its impact on the scholarly community; (2) a brief discussion of the applicants preparation for this project; (3) describe how Houston Public Library collections will be used in completing the work undertaken during the term of the residency; (4) plan for carrying out the research; (5) significance of the project for the applicant’s field of study; (6) outline of schedule (hours/days/months) that facilities will be used (ie. 6 hours per day/2 days per week for 6 months).
+It should: (1) explain the nature and significance of the project, for the applicant’s field of study, including its impact on the scholarly community; (2) include a brief discussion of the applicants preparation for this project; (3) describe how Houston Public Library collections will be used in completing the work undertaken during the term of the residency; (4) detail a plan for carrying out the research; (5) outline the schedule (hours/days/months) that facilities will be used (ie. 6 hours per day/2 days per week February-July).

 Two confidential letters of recommendation from people familiar with the applicant’s project.